MIND THE GAP

 Simon is convinced that photography has helped to maintain an active body and mind and is contributing to his high quality of life.
 He hopes that through his images he can encourage others to increase their quality of life by becoming more active.

-Simon’s images can be seen in Maison Royale in the Cornmill Centre Darlington
+Simon’s images can be seen in the Creative Space in the Cornmill Centre Darlington